Changissnz/morebs/README.md

 # Updates For Project On and Off

+# Update: 5/25/25 #3
+Deleted the project DER from Github.
+The project was the original work I did before I refactored it into `morebs`, and has been sitting dead on Github for a while.

 # Update: 5/25/25 #2
 So the new version is up on Github (0.1.1).
 I also took the step to delete the `s*.txt` files that were present from a few commits back.
 The files were relatively